Germany, France and Spain sign deal on European fighter jet | DW | 17.06.2019

 Germany, France and Spain on Monday signed a deal for a next-generation European fighter plane.

-The framework was agreed between the defense ministers of each nation with French President Emmanuel Macron in attendance at the Paris Air Show at Le Bourget.
+The framework was agreed between the defense ministers of each nation with French President Emmanuel Macron in attendance at the Paris Air Show in Le Bourget, just north of the French capital.

-The arrangement will also include a joint air combat system that could also control drones and satellites.
+The arrangement will include a joint air combat system that could also control drones and satellites.

 German Defense Minister Ursula von der Leyen said it was a "big day for the European defense union."